jeffpar/pcjs.v1/blog/2014/10/17/README.md

 immediate "STATUS" register updates.

-This PCjs release also fixes a problem reported by a user: if you disable **localStorage** support in your browser, previous versions would fault.
-I knew that every browser that supports PCjs also supports **localStorage**, but I didn't consider what might happen if a user had decided to turn it off.
+This PCjs release also fixes a problem reported by a user: if you disable **localStorage** support in your browser, previous versions of PCjs would fault.
+While every browser that supports PCjs also supports **localStorage**, I didn't consider what might happen if a user decided to turn it off.

-The only downside to turning off **localStorage** is that none of your PCjs machines will be able save/restore their state when you leave/return to the page, so they will always reboot.
+The only downside to turning off **localStorage** is that none of your PCjs machines will be able save/restore their state when you leave/return to the page; they will always reboot.

 Browser's don't always refer to the **localStorage** feature by its actual name, either.
 For example, in Chrome, the setting that enables/disables **localStorage** is hidden under "Advanced Settings" => "Privacy" => "Content Settings" => "Cookies" => "Allow local data to be set (recommended)".
-Which is a little misleading and annoying, because **localStorage** != **cookie**.
+Which is somewhat misleading and a little annoying, because **localStorage** is *not* a **cookie**.

 PCjs *never* sets any cookies.
-Cookies are bits of data that your browser saves and then automatically sends off to the server every time you make a request.  **localStorage** is nothing more than local storage.
-Granted, a JavaScript application could certainly abuse it and send it around like a cookie, but PCjs doesn't do that.
-The only exception is when PCjs detects a problem, and even then, you must first agree to submit your machine's state as part of the bug report.
+Cookies are bits of data that your browser saves and then automatically sends off to the server every time you make a request.  **localStorage** is nothing more than local storage; it is *not* automatically sent anywhere.
+Granted, a JavaScript application could abuse it and send it around like a cookie, but PCjs does *not* do that; the only exception is when PCjs detects a problem, and even then, you must first agree to submit your machine's state as part of the bug report.

 *[@jeffpar](http://twitter.com/jeffpar)*
 *October 17, 2014*